Skip to content

 Fitness/sports equipment 3-6%

 Now let me show you what this looks like with real data.
-Take a 300-unit Phase 1 launch with a declared customs value of $3,000:
+Take a 300-unit Phase 1 launch of a kitchen product costing $4.00 per unit, so a declared customs value of $1,200, shipped by air from China:

-That is $3.00 per unit in duties alone.
-On a product you plan to sell for $25, duties just consumed 12% of your revenue before you factor in Amazon fees, shipping, or advertising.
+That is 45% of the value of the goods, and $1.81 per unit, before a single dollar of freight.
+On a product you plan to sell for $25, duties just consumed 7% of your revenue before you factor in Amazon fees, shipping, or advertising.
+Ship the same order by sea and HMF adds $1.50 on top.

 OK so why does this matter for your specific situation?
 If your duty rate makes your unit economics negative, that is a kill signal before you even launch.
 Run the numbers.
-If a product requires a 25% tariff and your margins cannot absorb it, you have two options: find a different product or find a different sourcing country.
+If a product carries a 42.5% stacked rate and your margins cannot absorb it, you have two options: find a different product or find a different sourcing country.
+India, Malaysia, Cambodia, and Bangladesh sit in the 10% forced-labor tier rather than the 12.5% one and carry no Section 301 List tariffs, which is why sourcing diversification stopped being a theoretical exercise this year.
 Do not discover this after you have committed capital.

 The Real Timeline: How Long Your Capital Is Locked